RaysaOliveira/RaysaOliveira/README.md

 ## Hello World 👋

-My name's Raysa, I'm 28 years old and I live in Palmas, TO :brazil:
+My name's Raysa and I live in Palmas, TO :brazil:

 ---